Izzo (H.O.V.A.): Background and composition

 The song's title is a reference to Jay-Z's "Hova" nickname, which itself is a reference to Jehovah, one of God's names.
 He said the nickname was given to him by a friend for his ability to rap without writing down the lyrics—like a "God".
 "Izzo (H.O.V.A.)" is one of four songs on The Blueprint produced by Kanye West.
-An upcoming producer at the time, West sold the song's beat to rappers Cam'ron and Ghostface Killah before it was ultimately used by Jay-Z.
+An upcoming producer at the time, West sold the song's beat to rappers Ghostface Killah and Cam'ron before it was ultimately used by Jay-Z.

 Billboard described "Izzo (H.O.V.A.)" as Jay-Z's "song of triumph".
 Its instrumental features kick-drums, orchestral strings, and a sample of the song "I Want You Back" (1969) by The Jackson 5.
 On the track, Jay-Z raps about his life story, including his past as a drug dealer.
 He also discusses his not guilty plea for allegedly assaulting record executive Lance Rivera in 1999.